Paladin (comics): Fictional character biography

 In Dark Reign, Paladin joins the Thunderbolts, Norman Osborn's personal black ops team.
 Hired to assassinate Elektra for 82 million dollars, Paladin broke into H.A.M.M.E.R. headquarters.
 However, Elektra overpowered him by choking him with one of her teeth that was loosened when Paladin punched her.
 Begging for his life, Paladin gave Elektra the key to escape her prison.

-During the Siege of Asgard, Paladin and the other Thunderbolts were sent to Asgard with the mission of stealing the Spear of Odin for Osborn.
-After fighting through a contingent of Asgardians, they managed to find the Spear of Odin.
-Paladin, finally having had enough of serving a madman like Osborn, turned on his teammates and tried to take back the object.
-After being attacked by fellow Thunderbolt Grizzly, Paladin was saved by Ant-Man.
-Grizzly then lost the Spear of Odin to Mr. X who in turn was easily defeated by Quicksilver.
-Ant-Man recovered the Spear of Odin and gave it to Paladin who decided to take the object to keep Osborn from using its power for his own ends.
-Paladin then departed from Asgard after saying goodbye to Ant-Man.

 During the "Shadowland" storyline, Paladin is paired with Silver Sable, Misty Knight, and Shroud when Daredevil's Hand ninjas end up targeting members of the mafia.
 Following this, Misty Knight reopens Heroes for Hire under the influence of Puppet Master; Paladin joins the team and soon realizes this and frees Misty from Puppet Master's control with the help from Iron Fist.
 After the defeat of Puppet Master, Paladin convinces Misty to keep the operation open, but under their terms.

 In "Venom War", Paladin, Solo, and their fellow mercenaries battle Eddie Brock, Bedlam, Tyro, and Wilde when they crash a wrestling match in Grand Garden Arena.
 They are defeated and deposited outside for EMTs to deal with.
-It is then revealed that the mercenaries were hired by Alchemax due to a lack of in-house talent.
+It is revealed that the mercenaries were hired by Alchemax due to a lack of in-house talent.

 Powers and abilities

-Paladin possesses superhuman strength, stamina, speed, and reaction time.
-He is also a highly skilled hand-to-hand combatant, with knowledge of Boxing, Judo, Savate, and Taekwondo.
-In addition, Paladin is a skilled marksman, actor, espionage agent, bodyguard and detective.
+Paladin is depicted as possessing superhuman strength, stamina, speed, and agility.
+He is also a highly skilled hand-to-hand combatant, with knowledge of boxing, judo, savate, and Taekwondo.
+Additionally, Paladin is a skilled marksman, actor, espionage agent, bodyguard and detective.

 While he has been known to use lethal force, his preferred weapon is his stun gun, firing a beam which scrambles the signals within the target's nervous system sufficiently to render most people unconscious.
 The range and effectiveness are unknown.
 The gun is equipped so that only Paladin may operate it.

 Paladin wears a bodysuit of synthetic stretch fabric, and his boots, gloves, helmet, torso, and knee and elbow guards are made of bulletproof composite materials.
 Paladin's helmet is equipped with a belt-activated faceplate which slides down to make the helmet airtight; the sealed helmet has a one-hour air supply.
 The lenses in Paladin's helmet can be adjusted for infrared vision.